Peganum harmala

-Peganum harmala, commonly called wild rue, Syrian rue, African rue, esfand or espand, or harmel, (among other similar pronunciations and spellings) is a perennial, herbaceous plant, with a woody underground rootstock, of the family Nitrariaceae, usually growing in saline soils in temperate desert and Mediterranean regions.
+Peganum harmala, commonly called wild rue, Syrian rue, African rue, esfand or espand, or harmel (among other similar pronunciations and spellings), is a perennial, herbaceous plant, with a woody underground rootstock, of the family Nitrariaceae, usually growing in saline soils in temperate desert and Mediterranean regions.
 Its common English-language name came about because of a resemblance to rue (to which it is not related).
-Because eating it can cause livestock to sicken or die, it is considered a noxious weed in a number of countries.
-It has become an invasive species in some regions of the western United States.
-The plant is popular in Middle Eastern and north African folk medicine.
-The alkaloids contained in the plant, including the seeds, are monoamine oxidase inhibitors (Harmine, Harmaline).
+Its seeds contain a high concentration (at least 5.9% by weight) of diverse beta-carboline alkaloids.